dfsp-spirit/brainload/README.md

 Note that the data we retrieved in the example above is in native space.
 You may want to retrieve standard space data, i.e., subject data mapped to an average subject like FreeSurfer's `fsaverage` subject, instead.
 Here is an example for that:

+### Load the fsaverage brain mesh and morphometry data for a single subject in standard space

 ```python
 from brainload.freesurferdata import parse_subject_standard_space_data
 subject_id = 'bert'